-Eye Round can benefit from some of these processes as well.
-I like to give the eye round an overnight brine using Real Salt, peppercorns, bay leaves, onion and garlic.
+Eye of round can benefit from some of these processes as well.
+I like to give the eye round an overnight brine using real salt (kosher salt works too), peppercorns (or freshly ground course black pepper), bay leaves, onion powder, and garlic powder.

 The beef will turn a pale color but don’t worry, it won’t affect the final product other than making it more tender and juicy.
 For a easy cheat recipe for pastrami check out this recipe.

-Smoking the Eye Round then wrapping in foil gives you the best of both worlds.
+Smoking the Eye Round and then wrapping it in foil gives you the best of both worlds.

 You get the beautiful smoke ring and flavor that you want with beef roasts.
-In addition wrapping the beef will help tenderize and hold in the juices to keep the roast a Moist.
+In addition to wrapping, the beef will help tenderize and hold in the juices to keep the roast moist.

 The addition of beef broth and butter in the foil acts as a flavor booster to really take the roast up a notch.